FAQ – Business Manager Master's Degree

 Is the program available as a sandwich course?
 What is the work-study schedule?

-Is there a cost for work-study programs?
+Is there a cost or tuition fee for apprentices?

-No, fees are free for work-study students.
+No, the fees are free for students on an apprenticeship contract (alternance).

 How much can part-time students earn?